padrinobook/padrinobook/chapters/user_profile.md

 ```

 Do we really need to throw an exception?
 No there is a better way to handle this issue.
 The `find_by_*` method will always return `nil` if an entry was not found.
-So we can refactor the code above in the following way:
+We can refactor the code above in the following way:

 ```ruby